<a href='http://home.org'> <a href='http://get-validated.com'> <a href='http://validated_roster.edu'>

 Q: What is Class A?

 A: This is the most common no-www compliance level.
 With class A domains, example.net and www.example.net are both valid methods of reaching this website.
 Many servers default to this.
+It allows users who don't type in the www to access a website without being forwarded to a different hostname.

 Q: What is Class B?